Yorkshire Volunteers was a Territorial Army Infantry Regiment of the Line, forming part of The Kings Division.

 (d) Any officer of the Association, member of the Committee or elected officer of a Branch who shall fail to attend any three consecutive Committee meetings (which have been called in accordance with standard practice) shall be deemed to have requested to resign his/her position.
 The Committee may make exception to this when written apologies for absence have been received, preferably beforehand.

-(a) The AGM will take place immediately prior to and at the location of the Annual Reunion.
-Notice of any alternative date, approved by the Committee, will be given to Branches not less than sixteen weeks prior to the event.
+(a) The AGM will normally take place in April.
+Notice of the date and location, determined by the Committee, will be given to Branches not less than sixteen weeks prior to the event.

 (b) The agenda will be prepared by the Secretary, who will keep a record of the minutes.